Hydra-Chain/hydragon-core-contracts/docs/HydraChain/HydraChain.md

 function initiateBanThreshold() external view returns (uint256)
 ```

-Validator inactiveness (in blocks) threshold that needs to be reached or passed to initiate ban for a validator
+Threshold for validator inactiveness (in blocks).
+A ban can be initiated for a validator if this threshold is reached or exceeded.